Single-particle-exact density functional theory: Approximate density matrices

-with optimal phases $\{\hat{\phi}_a\}$ to be found, see Eq.~(\ref{eq:D5}).
 In Fig.~\ref{1Dcontact_OccNum_2} we compare the optimized participation numbers for this case with the exact results and display the spatial densities calculated from the converged density matrix: if the 1pEx-basis states can be chosen real, as is the case for the harmonic oscillator eigenstates, the spatial (momental) densities are

 where $(\cdot)$ stands for position $\vec r$ (momentum $\vec p$).
 We can also use Eq.~(\ref{spatialmomentaldensity}) in the case of the hydrogenic states after separating from $\{\psi_a\}$ the $\phi$-dependence (with corresponding quantum number $m_a$) of the spherical harmonics in Eq.~(\ref{HydrogenicWaveFunction}), such that the remainder of $\{\psi_a\}$ is real, and adding $\phi\,(m_a-m_b)$ to the argument of the cosine in Eq.~(\ref{spatialmomentaldensity}), with $\phi$ the azimuthal angle of $\vec r$ (or $\vec p$).